huijing/slides/28-modern-layouts/README.md

 One more thing I want to mention is the concept of an implicit grid.
 The explicit grid is the one we define using grid-template-columns and grid-template-rows.
 But there's nothing stopping us from placing an item outside the bounds of this grid.
 What happens then?

 In this simple 3×2 grid, the grid column lines only go up to 4.
 But if we place an item starting on grid line number 5, the browser will add 2 implicit columns (shown by the purple dashed lines on the grid) to accommodate this item.

-Browsers with grid support utilise an auto-placement algorithm to layout items in the grid so you don't have to write code for each grid item if it's a regular layout.
+It's really quite smart.

 ## Alignment in grid

-An important part of building web layouts is aligning elements on the page.
+Next up, alignment.
+Aligning stuff on a page is practically the most important part of building web layouts.
 And box alignment can sometimes trip people up.
 I know it can be hard to remember which property does what.

 For me, I associate `justify` with the direction that text flows, because I've been justifying text in Microsoft Word since version 97.
 And if `justify` is for inline direction, then `align` must be for the other direction.